If you’re visiting New York City for the first time, you might be wondering where to stay in NYC and how to make the most of your trip.

 If you don’t mind eating a little early (or late at night), I highly recommend taking advantage of New York City’s happy hour specials.
 Enjoy discounted menu prices on a selection of both food and drinks.

 - Dollar pizza slices

 OK, we can’t be healthy all the time.
 Grabbing a slice of New York pizza is one of my favorite meals when I’m on-the-go sightseeing in the city.
 If you’re visiting New York City for the first time, getting NYC-style pizza is a MUST!

 - Find cheap eats in the Village, Lower East Side, and Chinatown

 Think everything in NYC is expensive?
 Think again.
 There are plenty of delicious restaurants with affordable eats in these neighborhoods.
-My favorite spot to grab a bite is at By CHLOE.
-The salads and burgers are amazing there!

 - Street food

 From ethnic food trucks to familiar hot dog carts, there’s lots of street food options to choose from in New York.